psu13/mutable-hakyll/posts/measurement.md

 Now we'll finally talk about measurement.

+As before, I am the furthest thing from an expert on this subject.
+I'm just trying to summarize some interestng stuff and hoping that I'm not too wrong.
+I'll provide a list of more better sources at the end.

 ### Measurement and Probability

 In quantum mechanics measurements are the connection between eigen-things and observables.